-- 1 Stabling of rolling stock in operational use in a scheduled transport service takes precedence over rolling stock in non-operational use (e.g. strategic reserves, new rolling stock, rolling stock scheduled for demolition, training rolling stock, etc.). - 2 Train-related stabling and handling takes precedence over non-train-related stabling and handling. - For passenger trains, allocation takes place pro rata to the number of wagons (taking into account the length of the wagons) of starting (first) passenger trains running under load. - 4 For passenger trains, requests for short-term stabling (less than 1 hour) take precedence over requests for longer stabling (more than 1 hour). - The allocation takes into account the relationship between train length and track length.
-The longest tracks are assigned to the transport operator who uses the longest trains in a scheduled transport service. - 6 The allocation takes into account the optimisation of the shunting process and the minimisation of shunting movements. - 7 An existing contract (within the timetable period) takes precedence over no contract. - 8 In the context of optimal capacity utilisation, account is taken of any under-utilisation of (part of) the fully allocated capacity in the past (including the reasons for this).
+- 3 For passenger trains, the number of loaded starting (first) passenger trains will be allocated in relation to the number of wagons (taking into account the length of the wagons). - 4 For passenger trains, requests for short stabling (shorter than 1 hour) take precedence over requests for longer stabling (longer than 1 hour). - 5 In case of freight transport operators: - The relationship between train length and track length is taken into account in the allocation.
+The longest tracks are allocated to the transport operator using the longest trains in a scheduled transport service. - That holding sidings for locomotives are allocated in proportion to the expected use of these tracks. - 6 For freight transport operators, a contract (demonstrably having cargoes and/or terminal slots within the timetable period) takes precedence over no contract. - 7 The allocation takes into account the optimisation of the shunting process and the minimisation of shunting movements. - 8 In the context of optimal capacity utilisation, account is taken of any under-utilisation of (part of) the fully allocated capacity in the past (including the reasons for this).